Man who committed crime to return to prison gets his wish

 The Daily Press reports that Wilson gave a note to a Hardee’s employee in Escanaba, indicating that he was robbing the restaurant.
 Police said he then stayed in the restroom until officers arrived.

-Defense attorney Tim Cain said Wilson told him he committed the crime so he could return to prison.
+Defense attorney Tim Cain said Wilson told him that he committed the crime to return to prison, the newspaper reported.

-Wilson “tells me he’s happy enough with 25 to 40,” Cain said, referring to 40 years, his maximum sentence.
+“In discussing it, (Wilson) tells me he’s happy enough with 25 to 40,” Cain said, referring to 40 years, his maximum sentence.

-Wilson’s record shows convictions in Kalamazoo, Genesee and Delta counties, going back to 1983.
+Wilson’s record shows convictions in Kalamazoo, Genesee and Delta counties, starting in 1983.
 He was last released from prison in 2012 and completed parole in 2014, the Corrections Department said Thursday.

 “When you go back to prison, a place where you’re abundantly familiar with, do your best to be a model citizen within those confines because that will be your world for many years to come,” Judge John Economopoulos said.
 “Your opportunity at redemption, your opportunity at solace and finding your own wisdom on respect to your path will best be found within the prison system - make the best of it.”